-Insulation on the suction line MUST extend into the cabinet and continue as far as possible to eliminate condensate dripping onto the access door.
+Insulation on the suction line MUST extend into the cabinet and continue as far as possible to eliminate condensate dripping onto the access door. \checkmark Clean coil fins with degreasing agent or mild detergent and rinse fins clean prior to installation.

-- Clean coil fins with degreasing agent or mild detergent and rinse fins clean prior to installation. - ✓ The refrigerant line sizes should be selected according to the recommendations of the outdoor unit manufacturer. - ✓ Care must be taken to ensure all connection joints are burr-free and clean.
+$\checkmark\,$ The refrigerant line sizes should be selected according to the recommendations of the outdoor unit manufacturer.

+✓ Care must be taken to ensure all connection joints are burr-free and clean.
 Failure to do so may increase chances of a leak.
-It is recommended to use a pipe cutter to remove the spun closed end of the suction line. - ✓ To reduce air leakage, rubber grommets may be present wherethelinespassthroughthecoilcase.
-To avoid damage. remove grommets prior to brazing by sliding over the lines.
-Use a guenching cloth or allow the lines to cool before reinstalling the grommets. - ✓ Use of wet rags/quenching cloth is highly recommended to prevent weld-related damages to the casing and Schrader valve (if present).
+It is recommended to use a pipe cutter to remove the spun closed end of the suction line.

+✓ To reduce air leakage, rubber grommets may be present where the lines pass through the coil case.
+To avoid damage, remove grommets prior to brazing by sliding over the lines.
+Use a quenching cloth or allow the lines to cool before reinstalling the grommets.

+✓ Use of wet rags/quenching cloth is highly recommended to prevent weld-related damages to the casing and Schrader valve (if present).

 5.1.
-AIR HANDLER ORIENTATION
+Mounting Air Handler to Wall